 Next, calculate the area of the walls with the formula

 where P is the perimeter of the room and H is the height of the walls.
-If you room is a rectangle, the perimeter is 2(L+W), where L is the length and W is the width.
-For example your room is 12 feet by 14 feet and the walls are 8 feet hight, then the wall area is 2(12+14)8 = 416 sq. ft.
+If your room is a rectangle, the perimeter is 2(L+W), where L is the length and W is the width.
+For example your room is 12 feet by 14 feet and the walls are 8 feet height, then the wall area is 2(12+14)8 = 416 sq. ft.

 The next step is to convert this number to gallons.
 If the number of coats is C, and the coverage is V sq. ft. per gallon, then the total number of gallons is